openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

     5. CCO

-- OpenShift is bound to have the common limitation for all Azure resources created by it and constrains other resources with the least matching limit as below
+- OpenShift is bound to have the common limitation for all Azure resources created by it and constraints other resources with the least matching limit as below
     1. Tag names cannot have `microsoft`, `azure`, `windows` prefixes which are reserved for Azure use.
     2. An Azure storage account has a limit of 128 characters for the tag name.